 Cornell University Graduate School Fellowship Information: There are approximately 390 different external fellowship programs that are available to support and promote women graduate students.
 Our women graduate students and postdoctoral scholars may be eligible for this support (type demographic “women” for more information).

-Diversity Programs in Engineering (DPE): The College of Engineering is committed to a global view of diversity is an important element in ensuring that teaching remains connected to real-world problems, research remains relevant and cutting-edge, and social composition includes a variety of voices, thoughts, ideas, and opinions.
+Diversity Programs in Engineering (DPE): The College of Engineering is committed to a global view of diversity, which is an important element in ensuring that teaching remains connected to real-world problems, research remains relevant and cutting-edge, and social composition includes a variety of voices, thoughts, ideas, and opinions.
 Through programming, mentoring, and community events, the DPE welcomes your participation.

 Students with Families: The Graduate School recognizes that some of our students may arrive in Ithaca accompanied by their partners and/or children.
 Our Students with Families website provides information and resources for expectant students, students with children, and students with partners.

-SHARE: The Sexual Harassment and Assault Response and Education website provides ready access to reporting, services, support, education, and advocacy related to all forms of sexual misconduct.
+SHARE: The Sexual Harassment and Assault Response and Education (SHARE) website provides ready access to reporting, services, support, education, and advocacy related to all forms of sexual misconduct.

 American Association for University Women (AAUW) Membership: The Cornell University Graduate School is a proud member of the AAUW.
 The mission of AAUW is to advance equity for women and girls through advocacy, education, philanthropy, and research.
 The AAUW supports fellowships, grants, and awards that encourage educational and professional development.
+Learn more about the Ithaca AAUW branch.